tz70s/blog/content/posts/openwhisk-future.md

 Most of Controller logic and programming semantics will not be changed, except for LoadBlancer.
 I've created a new LoadBalancer implementation in [future package](https://github.com/tz70s/incubator-openwhisk/tree/whisk-future-rebase/core/controller/src/main/scala/whisk/core/loadBalancer/future) and can be simply loaded with SPI infra.
 I've not done the protocols with multiple Controllers, there's still some problems need to clarify that I'll point out below.

-The overall LoadBalancer design:

-圖

-In words, the roughly workflow as following:
+The overall LoadBalancer workflow as following:

 1. Call publish activation
 2. Check if there's a warmed action existed, by looking up local container list.